 This strategy could easily be used for any type of security and not just for put selling opportunities but to also engage in covered calls, naked (uncovered) calls, credit spreads and simple buying and selling of a security.
 I have used this moving averages trading strategy for years with a variety of option strategies for income and capital gains.

 This moving averages trading strategy was developed after reading the moving averages trading strategy of selling covered calls by Dr Samir Elias in his book Generate Thousands.
 After reading the book, I spent some time looking at the moving averages trading strategy and studied various stocks and attempted to apply the strategy to see if it was effective.
 While there is never a guarantee, often there is a pattern that option strategies for income can benefit from.
-This article was put together with the help of Troy Mills of http://troysmoneytree.wordpress.com.
+Over the course of years I added more technical indicators to the 10-20-30 moving averages strategy until it was refined to the point where I can use it for all aspects of trading which includes selling options, both puts and calls, buying options, both puts and calls, spreads, covered calls, as well as trading stocks or ETFs.

 Moving Averages Trading For Option Selling